 As impressive as those numbers are, the road to energy independence is not an easy one.
 This new oil and gas discovery comes with its own set of challenges, including oil and gas funding, labor, transportation, construction, politics, regulation, and environmental concerns.

-High costs and expenses continue to stall oil and gas production because shale oil extraction is far more expensive and complex than traditional drilling.
+High costs and expenses continue to stall production because shale oil extraction is far more expensive and complex than traditional drilling.
 Consider the following:

 - Hydraulic fracking, the intricate process used to obtain shale oil buried deep underground, requires expensive equipment, permits and licenses and a surplus of workers, scientists and engineers to complete the excavation.